-The best way to learn something is to use a multi-sensory approach.
+Using a multi-sensory approach to learning can be helpful.
 For example, you could use a digital recorder to record a lecture, and then listen to it as you read your notes.
-It is also recommended you break large tasks and activities down into smaller steps.
+It can also be useful to break large tasks and activities down into smaller steps.

-Let your employer know that you have dyslexia because they are required by law to make reasonable adjustments to the workplace to assist you.
+If you're in work, let your employer know that you have dyslexia, as they are required by law to make reasonable adjustments to the workplace to assist you.

-- providing you with assistance technology, such as voice-recognition software
+- providing you with assistance technology, such as digital recorders or speech to text software

 - allowing you extra time for tasks you find particularly difficult